sosolimited/Cpp-Handbook/README.md

 We tell the compiler to use C++14 so we can use std::make_unique, which (like many C++14 features) really just completes and adds consistency to things in C++11.
 Other than that, everything should compile fine with just C++11 (and much will with C++98).

 Currently, C++14 is called C++1y by the command-line version of Clang on OSX.
-That’s what we specify in our Makefile.
+We specify that flag in the Makefile.

-In Xcode, you can set your "C++ Language Dialect" to C++14.
+In Xcode, you can set your “C++ Language Dialect” to C++14.
 In your build settings, it will look like the following:

 ![C++ Language Dialect Screenshot](https://cloud.githubusercontent.com/assets/81553/5036817/f7f51060-6b50-11e4-8f81-9f41fbabc23c.png)